 They have purported that permanent insurance policies like whole life insurance are a bad investment.
 Buy term life insurance they say.
 Whole life insurance has even been called a ripoff!!

 Dave Ramsey And Suze Orman Life Insurance – The One Trick Pony, Term Life Coverage?

 Take a look at the example video posted below.
 The Suze Orman life insurance recommendation seems a little over confident with the little information gathered from the policy owner.
 This gentleman and wife received questionable advice from 2 people.
 First, the writing agent and second, Suze Orman.

-A single 30 year term for a 39 year old that is a stay at home father?
-How long has he had the policy?
+A single 30 year term policy for a 39 year old that is a stay at home father?
+How long has he had that policy?
 What are the goals?
 Whole life insurance on the wife?
 Why was that selected in the first place?